 5.1.1 Description

-Mobile base station relays may attach or detach to a mobile network depending on its location and movement.
+Mobile base station relays (i.e., IAB-node) may attach or detach to a mobile network depending on its location and movement.
 When a mobile base station relay just attaches to the network, it may lack the authorization policy and configuration data to serve as a mobile relay.
 Therefore dynamic provisioning mechanism is needed to configure the mobile base station relay in such cases.

 This key issue should investigate the enhancements needed in 5GC for the configuration of the mobile base station relay to be operational and for the access management of the mobile based station relay.